These are some of the most common answers to questions we have received over the years.

 If you still can't find the answer you need please let us know.
 Call: 907-562-2339.

 All class ending times are approximate and based on the actual start time of the class as well as the advance preparation of the students.
-When you pay for the class you will be given the course book and your homework assignment.
-Do your homework and your time spent in class will go quicker.
-Range times vary due to rider participation, weather and other random factors.
+Range times vary due to rider participation, weather, and other random factors.
 It is helpful to the class as a whole if you show up early for everything.
-Showing up early for the range gets you riding sooner and showing up early for class allows you to ask questions.
+Showing up early for the range gets you riding sooner and allows time for you to ask questions.
 Show up early.

-Don’t plan on staying up all night either night.
-You will be spending a minimum of four (4) hours riding each day so take it easy and get as much rest as you can.
+Don’t plan on staying up all night.
+You will be spending around 5 hours riding each day so take it easy and get as much rest as you can.

-If you are taking Kickstart or Basic RiderCourse then you do not need a bike.
+If you are taking IME—FirstRide or Basic RiderCourse then you do not need a bike.
 ABATE of Anchorage provides a variety of motorcycles under 500cc’s for you to learn to ride on.

 If you are taking the Basic RiderCourse 2 or the Basic Rider Course 2 with passenger then you need to bring your own bike.
 For this course we recommend that you are familiar with your bike.